sankeer28/DiscordBot-v1/README.md

-# DiscordBot
+# Discord Bot With some Cool Features
 # A discord bot I made for fun
 ### This is the first Discord bot I made
 I made it with little  knowlege of discord.js, node.js.
 If there is any cool feature you find interesting please use it.
-## install node.js by typing "npm install discord.js" into the terminal of the bot folder
+## Install node.js by typing "npm install discord.js" into the terminal of the bot folder
 ![image](https://github.com/sankeer-28/DiscordBot/assets/112449287/129ce052-c3de-4a90-8409-60106429f9df)

 type cmd into the search bar of file explorer and Enter.